helena-intel/openvino-genai-snap-example/README.md

 snapcraft
 ```

+If all goes well, this creates a file openvinodemo_0.1_amd64.snap in the current directory.

+> [!NOTE]
+> If you get errors about network connectivity, like _A network related operation failed in a context of no network access_, it may be related to Docker.
+Working around that is
+> out of scope for this example; a suggestion is to (temporarily) remove Docker and reboot the machine.

 ## Install the snap

 The `--dangerous` flag is needed because the app isn't signed by the Snap Store.